Listen To An Interview with

 I take pride in the fact that I read people really well.
 I'm an empath, and I adjust my vision as people feel comfortable and bring meaning to it.
 When you feel purposeful in your work, then it's not work anymore.
 Now that I've arrived at this point, I'm very, very grateful.

 Yes.
 I offer a free consultation because we have to get to know each other to ensure we're a good fit.
-I have to make sure they're a good fit for me, and I have they have to make sure I'm a good fit for them.
-Otherwise, we're not gonna be productive.
+I have to make sure they're a good fit for me, and they have to make sure I'm a good fit for them.
+Otherwise we will not fully enjoy the experience working together, and we will not be as productive.